Is being in an area that’s growing quickly a good thing or a bad thing?

-After getting knee deep in the Census’s American Community Survey, we emerged with this set of cities in the Constitution State that have people climbing over each other to get in:
+After getting knee deep in the Census’s American Community Survey, we emerged with this set of cities in the Constitution State that have people climbing over each other to get in.

-- New Haven
+- New Haven (Photos | Homes For Sale)

-If you’re not–and you’re wondering why these places are kind of a big deal–keep reading.
+If you’re surprised–and you’re wondering why these places are kind of a big deal–keep reading.
 We’ll tell you what makes each of these 10 places in Connecticut are growing like weeds–but first, a bit about our methodology.

 How We Measured The Fastest Growing Cities In Constitution State

-To figure out which cities are growing the most, we simply had to look at the growth rates for cities over the last five years, according to the American Community Survey put out by the census every year.
+To figure out which cities are growing the most, we simply had to look at the growth rates for cities sine the begining of the decade, according to the American Community Survey put out by the census every year.
 Specifically:

-- Population in 2014
+- Population in 2016

 - Population in 2010

-- Growth rate from 2010 to 2014 (The latest available data which came out in Dec 2017)
+- Growth rate from 2010 to 2016 (The latest available data which came out in Dec 2017)

 We ranked all 21 Connecticut cities with a population over 5,000 people from highest growth rate to lowest.